 Wash potatoes and weigh them.

-Cook potatoes, skin-on in a pot of tap water.
-Add salt, bring to the boil and cook until done – test with a small knife until the knife easily pierces through the potato.
+Cook potatoes, skin-on in a hot 210C oven – test with a small knife until the knife easily pierces through the potato.

 Weigh out flour into a small bowl